 Margot Robbie

-Born and raised in Queensland, Robbie began her career in 2008 on the television series Neighbours, on which she was a regular until 2011.
-After moving to the United States, she led the television series Pan Am (2011–2012) and had her breakthrough in 2013 with Martin Scorsese's black comedy film The Wolf of Wall Street.
-She achieved wider recognition with starring roles as Jane Porter in The Legend of Tarzan (2016), and as Harley Quinn in the DC Extended Universe (2016–2021).
+Born and raised in Queensland, Robbie began her acting career in 2008 on the television soap opera Neighbours, where she appeared as a regular until 2011.
+After relocating to the US, she starred in the television drama Pan Am (2011–2012) and gained international recognition with her breakthrough role in Martin Scorsese's black comedy The Wolf of Wall Street (2013).
+She garnered wider acclaim for her performances as Jane Porter in The Legend of Tarzan (2016) and Harley Quinn in three superhero films of the DC Extended Universe: Suicide Squad (2016), Birds of Prey (2020) and The Suicide Squad (2021).

-Robbie received critical acclaim and a nomination for the Academy Award for Best Actress for her portrayal of figure skater Tonya Harding in the biopic I, Tonya (2017).
-This acclaim continued for her performances as Queen Elizabeth I in Mary Queen of Scots (2018), Sharon Tate in Once Upon a Time in Hollywood (2019), and a Fox News employee in Bombshell (2019).
-The last of these earned her a nomination for the Academy Award for Best Supporting Actress.
-Robbie has since starred as an aspiring actress in the period film Babylon (2022) and the titular fashion doll in the fantasy comedy Barbie (2023), which emerged as her highest-grossing release and, as its producer, earned her a nomination for the Academy Award for Best Picture.
+Robbie earned a nomination for the Academy Award for Best Actress for portraying figure skater Tonya Harding in the biopic I, Tonya (2017).
+She received critical acclaim for her performances as Elizabeth I in Mary Queen of Scots (2018), Sharon Tate in Once Upon a Time in Hollywood (2019), and a Fox News employee in Bombshell (2019), the latter earning her a nomination for the Academy Award for Best Supporting Actress.
+She starred as an aspiring actress in the period drama Babylon (2022) and played the titular fashion doll in the fantasy comedy Barbie (2023), her highest-grossing release, which earned her a nomination for the Academy Award for Best Picture as a producer.
+She has since produced and starred in Wuthering Heights (2026).

-Robbie and her husband, filmmaker Tom Ackerley, co-founded the production company LuckyChap Entertainment in 2014, under which they have produced several films, including I, Tonya, Promising Young Woman (2020), Barbie, and Saltburn (2023), as well as the Hulu series Dollface (2019–2022) and the Netflix miniseries Maid (2021).
+In 2017, Time included Robbie among its list of the 100 most influential people in the world.
+She is married to filmmaker Tom Ackerley, with whom she has one child.
+Together, they co-founded the production company LuckyChap Entertainment in 2014.
+Under the label, they have produced several projects, including the films I, Tonya, Promising Young Woman (2020), Barbie, and Saltburn (2023), as well as the Hulu series Dollface (2019–2022) and the Netflix miniseries Maid (2021).
+Outside the entertainment industry, Robbie is an advocate for human rights, women's rights, gender equality and LGBT rights.

 Biography from the Wikipedia article Margot Robbie.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.